Skip to main content

 • ✗ Each filter lasts only 15-25 gallons in moderate-TDS water

-• ✗ Large upfront investment at $81
+• ✗ Large upfront investment for a pitcher filter pack

 • ✗ Same flat-taste issue as all ZeroWater filters